This post is sponsored by Phantom Screens. Excitement, joy and pinch me moments are all mine!

 I did reach out to Phantom Screens and pitched our project to them and I’m forever grateful they said yes!
 I met Phantom Screens in 2015 and 2016 when I was invited to their Southern Romance house in Mobile, AL. To now be able to have the same screen system that was on that house on our house just blows my mind!
 I fell in love with that house and that porch and when you look at these pics, you’ll see why.
 That project was awe inspiring and meeting Esther, the CEO of Phantom Screens was such a pleasure.
 Again, I’m very grateful that they wanted to partner with me on our project.
 It’s truly a dream come true.

 I told them then that the first time I saw Phantom Screens was at least 20 years ago at a Southern Living Idea house in Big Canoe, GA.
 I never forgot that motorized screen.
-It was the coolest thing I’d ever seen!
+It was the coolest thing I’d ever seen and the convenience at the push of a button was just wonderful!

 Here’s the Southern Romance house back porch in Mobile.
 You’ll see that porch also has retractable vinyl screens as well as regular screening for a truly all season porch.
 I was totally in love with that porch as you can see.
 Here’s the interior of the Southern Romance house if you missed it.
 What fun that project was to see!